acend/helm-basics-training/content/en/docs/04/_index.md

 * `deployment.yaml`: A basic manifest for creating a Kubernetes deployment
 * `service.yaml`: A basic manifest for creating a service endpoint for your deployment
 * `_helpers.tpl`: A place to put template helpers that you can re-use throughout the chart
+* `tests/`: A directory to put test files for testing the deployed Helm chart

 {{% alert title="Note" color="primary" %}}
 For details on chart templating, check out the [Helm's getting started guide](https://helm.sh/docs/chart_template_guide/getting_started/).